Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

 PAION's former licensee in Japan, Ono, independently initiated a Phase II trial for sedation in intensive care units (ICUs).
 Higher than by Ono expected plasma concentrations of remimazolam were observed in isolated cases after long-term treatment as is known from similar substances, and Ono discontinued this exploratory trial in 2013.
 Patients were sedated successfully and no significant unexpected adverse events were reported.

 The observed phenomenon of elevated remimazolam plasma concentrations was subsequently thoroughly investigated using a series of preclinical tests and pharmacokinetic models.
 None of these experiments was able to reproduce the findings or provide a mechanistic explanation for the elevated plasma concentrations.
 Further analysis has revealed that such pharmacokinetic deviations are common for utilization of sedatives like midazolam and propofol on the ICU and the most likely explanation is the underlying serious condition of patients presenting on the ICU.
 Further development of the program “ICU sedation" is part of the future remimazolam development plan which could be addressed after availability of required funds.

-PAION's product candidate (Remimazolam) is still in the development phase and is not approved for treating any disease in any country in the world currently.
-It can neither be prescribed nor acquired for therapeutic use.
+PAION's product candidate (Remimazolam) is at the end of the development phase and is only approved in Japan.
+It can currently neither be prescribed nor acquired for therapeutic use.